nextcloud/spreed/docs/api-v1.md

 * `multi-room-users` - Users can be in multiple rooms at the same time now, therefor signaling now also requires the room/call token on the URL.
 * `chat-v2` - Chat messages are now [Rich Object Strings](https://github.com/nextcloud/server/issues/1706) and pagination is available, the previous `chat` is not available anymore.

+### 3.3
+* `favorites` - Rooms can be marked as favorites which will pin them to the top of the room list.
+* `last-room-activity` - Rooms have the `lastActivity` attribute and should be sorted by that instead of the last ping of the user.

 ## Room management